Communication-Aware Dissipative Control for Networks of Heterogeneous Nonlinear Agents: Main Results

 \subsection{Agent Dissipativity}

-\autoref{def:dissipativity} cannot be directly applied to solve \autoref{eq:main_problem} using the existing \gls{sdp}-based optimization solvers.
+\autoref{def:dissipativity} cannot be directly applied to solve \autoref{eq:main_problem} using existing \gls{sdp}-based optimization solvers.
 Fortunately, many variations of \autoref{def:dissipativity} result in tractable \glspl{lmi} that enforce the $QSR$-dissipativity of certain nonlinear systems.
 For agents $\cG_i$ modeled as \gls{lti} systems, \autoref{lem:kyp_lemma} can be applied to impose the dissipativity constraint.
 If $\cG_i$ is an \gls{lti} system with polytopic uncertainty in its dynamics, \citep[Equation 18]{walsh2019interior} can be used to verify the $QSR$-dissipativity of the agent.
-In case where $\cG_i$ an \gls{lti} system with time delays in its input, output, and state, the results in \citep[Theorem 3.1]{bridgeman2016conic} provides an \gls{lmi} condition for determining dissipativity parameters of the agent.
+If $\cG_i$ is an \gls{lti} system with input, output or state delays, \citep[Theorem 3.1]{bridgeman2016conic} provides \glspl{lmi} to determine dissipativity parameters of the agent.
+Gain of control affine systems can be determined from \glspl{lmi} following \cite{Strong2024IterativeGain}.

-If no existing \gls{lmi} condition ensures the dissipativity of $\cG_i$, the predefined dissipativity parameters $(\bQ_i^p,\bS_i^p,\bR_i^p)$ can be used together with a scalar design variable $\lambda$, such that $\bQ_i=\lambda\bQ_i^p$, $\bS_i=\lambda\bS_i^p$, and $\bR_i=\lambda\bR_i^p$.
-Although these parameters are fixed, introducing the scalar variable $\lambda$ alleviates the conservatism inherent in the fixed characterizations.
-Various approaches exist to find the dissipativity of nonlinear agents.
-For instance, agents following Eulter-Lagrange systems is passive, meaning $\bQ_i^p=\bzero$, $\bS_i^p=\frac{1}{2}\bI$, and $\bR_i^p=\bzero$ \citep[Chapter 6]{lozano2013dissipative}.
-In addition, data-driven methods such as \citep{romer2017determining} can be employed to estimate $(\bQ_i^p,\bS_i^p,\bR_i^p)$ for the agents.